bgm064/gym-cat-app/README.md

-App created for the Haaga-Helia UAS course ’Android App Development’.
+App created for the Haaga-Helia UAS course Android App Development.
 More on my [website](https://bgm064.wordpress.com/2021/12/20/android-app-development/).